-What is the difference between webkit and Chromium Embedded Framework (CEF) browser?
+What's the main difference between the Webkit and Chromium Embedded Browser (CEF)?

 Webkit relies on receiving the complete state of the page (web and java script) from the webserver.